People Who Make Amazing Mom Friends Just Naturally Do These 9 Things

 Nothing says misery quite like puking beside your puking toddler.
 A good mom friend knows this.
 And while she wants to know that your kids are okay, she knows they are if you are!

-2. Texts you to see if you are home so she can drop off your fave treat.
+2. She texts you to see if you are home so she can drop off your fave treat

-The occasional, "I'm at the bakery, want a cupcake," text is a nice interruption when running down to the local coffee break for a pick-me-up is generally not on the stay-at-home-moms agenda (especially at minus 30 here in Edmonton).
+The occasional, "I'm at the bakery, want a cupcake," text is a nice interruption when running down to the local coffee shop for a pick-me-up is generally not on the stay-at-home-moms' agenda (especially at minus 30 here in Edmonton).

 It is easier to make your own baby food from scratch, exercise during nap time, and shower before the kids get up when there is one child in the house, or when you have a good sleeper, or when the stars all align at exactly the same time Jupiter's moon is in your orbit.